sashadev-sky/Url-Shortner/README.md

 - To see how it works:
   - run `bundle install` from within the project directory.
   - run `rails runner bin/cli`.
-  - when prompted for an email, enter one of the emails already in the database, which you can find in `db/seeds.rb`.
+  - when prompted for an email: enter one of the emails already in the database, which you can find in `db/seeds.rb`.

 ## Features
-- tracks clickthroughs for business analytics.
+- Tracks clickthroughs for business analytics.
-- allows users to choose from a set of predefined `TagTopic`s for links (e.g., news, music, etc.).
+- Allows users to choose from a set of predefined `TagTopic`s for links (e.g., news, music, etc.).
-  - allows users to search for the most visited links by topic.
+  - Allows users to search for the most visited links by topic.
-- spam protection: users cannot submit more than 5 URLs in a single minute.
+- Spam protection: users cannot submit more than 5 URLs in a single minute.
-- a `premium` option is available for users: the number of total URLs non-premium users can submit is limited to 5.
+- A `premium` option is available for users: the number of total URLs non-premium users can submit is limited to 5.
-- stale URLs can be purged from the database with the `ShortenedUrl::prune` method or by running the Rake Task `prune` in `lib/tasks`.
+- Stale URLs can be purged from the database with the `ShortenedUrl::prune` method or by running the Rake Task `prune` in `lib/tasks`.

 ### Concepts (personal use)
 - building a CLI tool